Programmer’s Guide

 class ReportJob < RocketJob::Job

-# Do not set a default cron_schedule so that the job can also be used for ad-hoc work.
+# No default cron_schedule, so the job can also be used for ad-hoc work

 include RocketJob::Plugins::Cron